 Geguti Royal Palace near Kutaisi, from Georgia's Golden Age, boasts a distinctive medieval architecture, renowned for its unique plan and spatial design among preserved palaces.

 The Didgori Battle Memorial commemorates the Battle of Didgori in 1121.
 Situated in the Trialeti mountains, approximately 60 kilometers from Tbilisi, the memorial complex stands atop a hill in an expansive, open area.

 Great Mtskheta Archeological State Museum-Reserve houses the residences of Georgian Kings of Kartli and Iberia Kingdoms along with their mausoleums, up to 23,000 exhibits dated from 4th Millennium BC.

 Ancient town Sarkine, situated about 8 km from Mtskheta town, is mentioned in the Georgian Chronicles among the other Iberian settlements .

-Nokalakevi is an archaeological site revealed historical fortress-city of Archaeopolis (Tsikhegoji) – capital of the Kingdom of Egrisi (Lazica).
-Site is located in West Georgia, Samegrelo-Zemo Svaneti municipality.
+The Nokalakevi archaeological site revealed historical fortress-city of Archaeopolis Tsikhegoji – the capital of the antient Georgian Kingdom of Egrisi (Lazika).

-Cave city of Uplistsikhe is the oldest among discovered urban settlements in Caucasus.
+Rock-Cut Cave Town Uplistsikhe is the oldest among discovered urban settlements in Caucasus.
 Some archaeological layers belong to the iron age.
-Drive southeast from Gori, Shida Kartli and in 20 min you are there.
+Drive southeast from Gori, and in 20 min you are there.